hemanthkumargr/docs/gettingStarted/Getting-Started.md

 Once the site has been started up, we can start up the admin as well

-> Note: The site startup will conveniently populate some database tables, including the admin users tables
+> Note: The site startup will conveniently populate some database tables, including the admin users tables.
+Therefore, the site must be running before starting up the admin.

 This time, we'll hit the `jetty-demo` Ant task for the admin.